THESUPP0RTER/Dawg/README.md

 # Dawg
-CECS 378 Final Project.
+Group 8 CECS 378 Final Project.
 For educational use only!